 On the other hand, a state $\ket{\psi}$ is called \textbf{separate} if it can be written as the direct product of two pure states, i.e

-In this case, it is easy to check that the entanglement entropy vanishes, which means there is no entanglement between both systems.
+In this case, it is easy to check that the entanglement entropy vanishes, meaning there is no entanglement between the two subsystems.

-In conclusion, the information lost by the trace over the Hilbert space $\cH_B$ is somehow restored in $S_A$ using quantum entanglement.
-Hence, The entanglement entropy plays a very important role when we cannot observe a subsystem $B$.
+In conclusion, the information lost by tracing over the Hilbert space $ \mathcal{H}_B $ is somehow recovered in $ S_A $ through quantum entanglement.
+Thus, entanglement entropy plays a crucial role in situations where we cannot observe subsystem $ B $.